yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 ---
-title: Setup WhatsApp business account
+title: Add WhatsApp business account
-sidebar_label: Setup WhatsApp
+sidebar_label: Add WhatsApp account
 ---

 This guide will walk you through the process of creating a WhatsApp Business account and setting up your own chatbot for WhatsApp.